MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-175-Carriage-Aircraft/subpart-A-General-Information-Regulations/section-175.10.md

 (ii) For a lithium ion battery, the Watt-hour rating must not exceed 100 Wh.

-(15) A wheelchair or other battery-powered mobility aid equipped with a non-spillable battery or a dry sealed battery when carried as checked baggage, provided -
+(15) A wheelchair or other battery-powered mobility aid equipped with a non-spillable battery or a dry sealed battery when carried as checked baggage, provided—

 (i) The battery conforms to the requirements of § 173.159a(d) of this subchapter for non-spillable batteries;